Wa handles are a key feature of traditional Japanese knives, which are celebrated around the world for their craftsmanship and cultural significance.

-Wa handles are a key feature of traditional Japanese knives.
-When you look at Western-style handles, you’ll see they are attached using a bolster and rivets.
-However, Japanese handles for knives are known for their cylindrical shape, simplicity, and lack of a bolster.
+The Wa handle, representing the Japanese style, is known for its cylindrical shape, simplicity, and lack of a bolster, while the Yo handle, or Western knife style, typically features a bolster and rivets.
 The two qualities that are predominant in Japanese handles are precision and balance.
 These knives are designed to give superior control and a comfortable grip, allowing you to easily perform intricate cutting tasks.

 Unleash the Precision of Japanese Craftsmanship With Seido Knives!